piperrosearmstrong/piperrosearmstrong/README.md

 #### · Creative ·

 During my time as a teaching assistant, supported classes in the Arts department, created presentations for my departmental seniors to deliver in meetings and planned lessons for a variety of subjects.
 Some of these were lessons where I covered for teachers who were off sick and unable to provide work.
 I also taught our high-achieving students how to write essays.
+I made a 40-minute long film about giant lobsters.
+I created the rat theme of our final project.

 #### · Communication ·

 I delivered differentiated lessons to a broad spectrum of pupils with additional needs.
 Pupils’ parents contacted the school to inform me that their children enjoyed my lessons as I fulfilled their needs.
+I did group projects at Makers.
+I work in a team at a busy city-centre pub where our service relies on dynamic communication.

 #### · Practical Learning ·

 I started my TA career as a volunteer and learned most of my skills through research and direct application.
 For my EPQ, I taught myself how to develop stories, sew, direct, co-ordinate a crew, edit and score films with an A* result.
+I learnt multiple coding languages through applied challenges at Makers.
+I learnt how to waitress and bar-tend whilst on the job.

 #### · Problem-Solving ·

 I liaised with my class team to develop behaviour management strategies for pupils.
+Whilst at Makers, I used the agile structure to break down my brief into user stories so that I could create a result using methods/techniques that I'd never used before.

 ## ✥ Experience ✥